 Take a look at your home or business interior.
 What do you see?
 A painting professional will know at first glance the surface type (drywall or plaster), current coat details (flaking, texture, sheen), and millwork condition.
+All of these are important factors when it comes to your paint job.

 - ACE SURFACE PREPARATION